simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 SMPI implements more than 100 different algorithms for MPI collective communication, to accurately simulate the behavior of most of the existing MPI libraries.
-The ``smpi/coll-selector`` item can be used to use the decision logic of either OpenMPI or MPICH libraries (by default SMPI uses naive version of collective operations).
+The ``smpi/coll-selector`` item can be used to select the decision logic either of the OpenMPI or the MPICH libraries.
+(By default SMPI uses naive version of collective operations.)

 Each collective operation can be manually selected with a ``smpi/collective_name:algo_name``.
 Available algorithms are listed in